jsheldon640/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 Setup environment
 -----------------

-Start a new Windows command prompt, which will be used in the examples.
+Start a new Windows command prompt (CMD, not Powershell), which will be used in the examples.

 Source the pixi environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^